 Businesses are not built only on lists; they require more complex structures for data.
 Dollars, units, and hours must all be calculated to produce consolidated views of a business.
 For many years, companies have been using business intelligence (BI) applications to better understand their businesses and discover opportunities for both cost savings and revenue growth.
 At the heart of these applications are the hierarchies that make consolidations possible.

-When managing consolidations within a business, it is imperative that all values are accounted for once and only once.
-To ensure this, hierarchies in Master Data Services enforce that all leaf members have one and only one parent.
+When managing consolidations within a business, it is imperative that all values are accounted for only once.
+To ensure this, hierarchies in Master Data Services enforce that all leaf members have only one parent.
 This limits your ability to manage many-to-many relationships within MDS and display these relationships hierarchically.

 In this chapter, we review the two primary types of hierarchies supported in MDS.